 Some of the biggest names in modern rock are coming to Midtown Atlanta’s Piedmont Park for three full days of music during Music Midtown.
 Follow these tips to help you navigate the city and the event.

 Dates & Times

 Music Midtown takes place at Piedmont Park.
-There are five entrances to the event: 10th Street at Charles Allen Drive, Monroe Drive at Park Drive, 14th Street at Piedmont Avenue, 10th Street near Grady High School Stadium, and 12th Street at Piedmont Avenue.
+There are four entrances to the event: 10th Street and Monroe Drive, Charles Allen Drive and 10th Street, Park Drive via the Park Drive Bridge, and 12th Street at Piedmont Avenue.